meilisearch/documentation/learn/advanced/asynchronous_operations.md

 }
 ```

-For a comprehensive description of each task object field, consult the [Task API reference](/reference/api/tasks.md).
+For a comprehensive description of each task object field, consult the [task API reference](/reference/api/tasks.md).

 #### Summarized task objects

-When you make an API request for an asynchronous operation, Meilisearch returns a summarized version of [the full `task` object](/reference/api/tasks.md#task-object).
+When you make an API request for an asynchronous operation, Meilisearch returns a [summarized version](/reference/api/tasks.md#summarized-task-object) of the full `task` object.

 ```json
 {